worldamazing/plan/docs/overview.md

 ## The First Capital: Seeding Our Shared Future
+The First Coherence creates a new kind of capital: the courage and clarity of a healed mind.
+From this foundational, psychological wealth, a new, tangible, and financial capital will inevitably and naturally emerge.
 A healing conversation creates clarity.
 Clarity creates trust.
 And trust is the foundation upon which humanity can finally invest in itself.
-This second phase of Genesis is the tangible expression of that trust: the collective act of capitalizing our new world.
+This phase of the Genesis is the tangible expression of that trust: the collective act of capitalizing our new world.

 ### The Grand Vision: A Fund for Global Transformation
 To achieve its goals, the plan envisions a resource pool on a scale capable of transforming the entire planet.
 The initial milestone is to engage at least **one billion people** to build a **Core Fund of $25 trillion.**